urob/win-10-virtual-desktop-enhancer/README.md

-# Windows 10 Virtual Desktop Enhancer
+# Windows 11 Virtual Desktop Enhancer

-**Warning:** I am officially no longer maintaining this project due to lack of time and interest.
-Thanks for using it and for all of your work towards helping me improve it. -sdias

 ## Introduction

-Windows 10 Virtual Desktop Enhancer is a [AutoHotkey](https://autohotkey.com/) script which adds some useful features to Windows 10 Virtual Desktops, like:
+Windows 11 Virtual Desktop Enhancer is a [AutoHotkey](https://autohotkey.com/) script which adds some useful features to Windows 11 Virtual Desktops, like:

 - Extra customizable keyboard shortcuts to switch or move a window to a different desktop
 - Customizable keyboard shortcuts to pin a window or a program to all desktops